Find out what happens when a tenant dies if they lived in a council or housing association home.

 If you have been living in the home of a council or housing association tenant who has died and no one inherits the tenancy, you have the right to stay in the property until the tenancy is ended properly.

 The tenancy can be ended by the landlord or by the person looking after the affairs of the tenant who died.

 Once the tenancy has been ended properly, you have no right to remain.

 If you stay, you will be a trespasser.
-The landlord can get a court order to evict you and to claim money from you for the time you've stayed in the property as a trespasser.
+The landlord can get a court order to evict you and to claim money from you for the time you've spent in the property.

 How the tenancy can be ended

-A tenancy does not automatically end when a tenant dies and no one has inherited the tenancy.
+A tenancy does not automatically end when a tenant dies and no one has inherited it.